-1960 August 13, 1960 Jacksonville Youth Council NAACP sit-ins begin at segregated White lunch counters in downtown Jacksonville’s department stores.

-1960 August 27, 1960 200 Whites with Ax handles and baseball bats attack Jacksonville Youth Council NAACP members who were sitting in at White lunch counters, and attacked Blacks in downtown Jacksonville.
-The press refers to that day as Ax Handle Saturday.

 1960 Bi-racial Committee appointed by the NAACP, The White Jacksonville Ministerial Alliance, The Black Jacksonville Ministerial Alliance, and the White business community to discuss a number of Black community grievances after Mayor Haydon Burns refuses to officially appoint a City Bi-racial committee.

+1960 October 1960-Appointment of Jacksonville Bi-Racial Committee by NAACP, Jacksonville Black Ministerial; Alliance, Jacksonville White Ministerial Alliance, Jacksonville White Business Community to meet at Snyder Memorial Methodist Church...after refusal of Jacksonville Mayor Haydon Burns to appoint Official Bi-Racial Committee.

+“Kneel-in” by Blacks at Snyder Memorial Methodist Church

-1960 December 1960-NAACP Attorney Earl M. Johnson files School Desegregation suit against the Duval County School System, on behalf of Sadie Braxton, and her son Daly, and her daughter Sharon.
+1960 December 1960-NAACP Attorney Earl M. Johnson files School Desegregation suit against the Duval County School System, on behalf of Sadie Braxton, and her son Daly, and daughter Sharon.

+1960 - Frank Hampton (1990 JBHC)

+1960 – Ax Handle Saturday – (2009,2013, 2016 JBHC)

+Alton Yates (2004 JBHC) contibutions to education as Chair of FCCJ BOD

+1961 – Adrian Kenneth “Ken” Knight originated the first African-American television show in Jacksonville.
+The purpose was to show the talents of Blacks in music and other forms of entertainment, but also to present other fields of achievement by Negroes.
+(1994 JBHC)

 1961 Youth Council NAACP president Rodney Hurst and Youth Council Secretary Marjorie Meeks integrate White lunch counters in Jacksonville downtown department stores.

+Integration of Downtown Jacksonville White Lunch Counters at Woolworth, Cohen Brothers, W. T. Grant’s, Kress, McCrory’s Department stores, Jacksonville Florida...by Youth Council NAACP members, Marjorie Meeks, and Rodney Hurst

 1962 Federal Judge Bryan Simpson ruled that the Duval County School Board must develop a plan for ending total segregation of local public schools.
 The School Board plan approved by Judge Simpson allowed for the integration of first and second grades in 1963 with a different grade level added each year until in full compliance with the court order.

 1963 Because of residential segregation, only thirteen black students enrolled in five white schools in September of 1963.
-The schools included Fishweir, Hyde Grove, Oak Hill, Lackawanna and Venetia.
+The schools included Fishweir, Hyde Grove, Oak Hill, Lackawanna and Venetia Elementary Schools.

-1963 On December 1, 1963 at the½ mile dirt track of Jacksonville's Speedway Park, Wendell Scott was the first African American to win on NASCAR's highest level.
+1963 On December 1, 1963 at the½ mile dirt track of Jacksonville's Speedway Park in west Jacksonville, Wendell Scott was the first African American to win on NASCAR's highest level.
 Unfortunately, his win was not recognized until almost two hours after the race had ended with Buck Baker previously flagged as the winner.
 The decision not to declare Scott the winner was to avoid having the 5,000 white fans seeing a black man in victory lane with the trophy and performing the ritual of kissing the white beauty queen.
 Since Scott had never received the trophy, the Jacksonville Stock Car Hall of Fame had one replicated and presented to his family in 2010.
 In 2015, Wendell Scott was inducted into the NASCAR Hall of Fame.

+1963 Oscar Taylor